jendelman/COMA/README.md

 Breeders have long appreciated the need to balance selection for short-term genetic gain with maintaining genetic variance for long-term gain.
-The COMA package implements selection strategies known as Optimal Contribution Selection (OCS) and Optimal Mate Allocation (OMA).
+The COMA package implements selection strategies known as Optimum Contribution Selection (OCS) and Optimum Mate Allocation (OMA).
 OCS maximizes the average genomic-estimated breeding value (GEBV) of the parents, weighted by their contribution to the next generation.
 OMA maximizes the average genomic prediction of mate performance (GPMP),